 Definition: Purposeful HIPAA violation but in good faith, or second level 1 violation.
-Level 2 HIPAA violation could also be failing to report a HIPAA violation that student has knowledge of.

-Remediation: Student will be suspended from supervised practice for 1 week and will be required to complete a remediation assignment as deemed appropriate by instructor.
+Level 2 HIPAA violation could also be failing to report a HIPAA violation that the student has knowledge of.
+Remediation: Student will be suspended from supervised practice for 1 week and will be required to complete a remediation assignment as deemed appropriate by the instructor.
 This assignment must be completed and approved by the instructor before the student returns to supervised practice.
-Student will be required to make up supervised practice hours at a time convenient to preceptor (i.e. university break, finals week, staying late, weekends, etc.) before grades are due for that course.
+Student will be required to make up supervised practice hours at a time convenient to the preceptor (i.e. university break,

-Definition: Purposeful HIPAA violation with one of the following circumstances: dishonesty about situation, extremely sensitive information shared with others, confidential information shared with many unauthorized individuals.
+Definition: Purposeful HIPAA violation with one of the following circumstances: dishonesty about the situation, extremely sensitive information shared with others, or confidential information shared with any unauthorized individuals.
 No malicious intent.
 Level 3 HIPAA violation could also be repeated level 2 HIPAA violations.

-Consequence: Student will fail supervised practice course and have the option to either retake the course the following year or exit the program.
+Consequence: Student will fail the supervised practice course and have the option to either retake the course the following year or exit the program.

-Definition: Purposeful HIPAA violation, intent was to harm others or repeated level 3 HIPAA violations.
-Consequence: Student will be expelled from program.
+Definition: Purposeful HIPAA violation, the intent was to harm others, or repeated level 3 HIPAA violations.
+Consequence: Student will be expelled from the program.